r0hitm/TrigQuiz/README.md

 A Simple command line Trigonometry Multiple Choice Quiz Game.

+⚠ I made this as a fun exercise.
+Archiving it now ⚠

 ## How to Build & Run

 On *nix systems using g++ compiler, or using Cygwin on WSL on Windows: